-Note: A for-hire permit would still be required for landing red snapper from the charter quotas.

-This action determines how the IFQ/PFQ allocation can be transferred.
-Transferring allocation refers to the movement of allocation, which is the pounds that someone is ensured the opportunity to possess or land in the calendar year, between accounts.
+This action determines how allocation or harvest tags can be transferred.
+A for-hire permit would still be required for landing red snapper from the charter quotas.
+Transferring allocation or harvest tags refers to the movement of allocation or harvest tags, which is the pounds or number of fish that someone is ensured the opportunity to possess or land in the calendar year, between accounts.
 Allocation transfers can be for a monetary value, a gift, or part of a package deal which may include other aspects such as the transfer of the permit, vessel, and/or shares.
-Allocation is distributed to accounts at the beginning of the fishing year for either an IFQ or PFQ system based on the shares held by that account/permit.
-This action does not require provisions for divestment of allocation due to a transferred or expired permit as allocation expires at the end of each year.
+Allocation would be distributed to accounts at the beginning of the fishing year for either an IFQ or PFQ system based on the shares held by that account/permit.
+The harvest tags would be distributed to the permit holder at the beginning of the fishing year based on the quota distribution method selected in Action 3.
+An additional action may be required to address distribution and transfer if physical tags are selected for the harvest tag program.
+This action does not require provisions for divestment of allocation due to a transferred or expired permit because allocation expires at the end of each year.

 Alternative 1 would be the most restrictive of the alternatives.
-Allocation would be distributed at the beginning of the year to accounts with shares and no transfers of allocation would be allowed.
+Allocation or harvest tags would be distributed at the beginning of the year to accounts and no transfers of allocation would be allowed.
 Therefore, no account could obtain any additional allocation.
 Obtaining extra allocation during the year is often desirable if a participant uses all of their allocation before the end of the year.
 If red snapper were caught incidental to fishing for other species, allocation could not be obtained and those red snapper would need to be discarded, which may increase discard mortality as fishermen will continue to fish for other species.
-Restricting the transfer of allocation would also inhibit the achievement of optimum yield, as those pounds that may have been harvested by a different account holder would go unused.
-For example, allocation belonging to an account holder whose permit expires mid-year or whose vessel is in dry-dock would remain unused for the year.
+Restricting the transfer of allocation may also inhibit the achievement of optimum yield, if those pounds that may have been harvested by a different account holder would go unused.
+For example, allocation belonging to an account holder whose permit expires mid-year or whose vessel is in dry dock would remain unused for the year.

 Alternatives 2 and 3 would require a system and protocol to be developed and implemented to handle the transfer of allocation.
+The protocol may include the electronic reporting of allocation or tag identifications.
 Allowing the transfer of allocation would be beneficial for participants who use all of their allocation before the end of the year to enable them to accommodate additional trips to harvest red snapper.
-Alternative 2 would require a participant receiving allocation to have a for-hire permit.
-This restriction would contribute to maintaining IFQ/PFQ allocation in the hands of charter vessel operators.
+Alternative 2 would require a participant receiving allocation or harvest tags to have a Charter/Headboat permit for Reef Fish and endorsement (Action 2).
+This restriction would contribute to maintaining allocation in the control of charter vessel operators.
 The moratorium restricts the number of for-hire permits in the Gulf, and these permits can only be obtained from current permit holders.

-With Alternative 3, any account could receive allocation even without a for-hire permit.
-Alternative 3 would be the least restrictive allowing any U.S. citizen or permanent resident alien to obtain an account and receive allocation.
+With Alternative 3, any account could receive allocation or harvest tags even without a for-hire permit.
+Alternative 3 would be the least restrictive allowing any United States citizen or permanent resident alien to obtain an account and receive allocation.
 While allocation of red snapper could be transferred to an account without a for-hire permit, the fish could not be legally harvested without procuring a for-hire permit.
+This is similar to the provision in the commercial IFQ programs that allows any United States citizen or resident alien to obtain and transfer shares and allocation, although a commercial reef fish permit is still required to harvest and land IFQ allocation.